What Is Rapid Application Development?

 Those who research development methodology compare one framework to another.
-Most commonly, rapid application development is directly contrasted with agile.
+Most commonly, rapid application development is directly contrasted with agile software development.
 Unfortunately, this comparison is challenging to draw.
 RAD is a forbear of agile, but agile encompasses far more than a development model.
 It is more of a philosophy than a methodology.

 In an attempt to show this, we have contrasted the core principles of each concept: